jorgicio/jorgicio-gentoo-overlay/README.md

 # Jorgicio Custom Overlay

 Made with love by Jorge Pizarro Callejas, a.k.a.
 [Jorgicio](http://www.jorgicio.net).

+## Branch renaming (Information for users, MUST READ)

+Since I renamed the default branch from `master` to `main`, you may experiment syncing issues.
+In order to fix that, just remove this repo and add it again using the method of your choice.
+See more information below.

 ## Branch renaming (Information for collaborators, MUST READ)